How to go Dairy Free (including product suggestions) Updated June 2025

 - Avocado

-- Ghee, if you tolerate this (it is not dairy free, but it is lactose free!)
+- Ghee, if you tolerate this (it is not dairy free, however it is lactose free as all milk solids are removed in the process of creating ghee from butter.
+It is not casein free)

 - Try this recipe for vegan butter

-Note; Calcium is obviously an important nutrient to consider when taking dairy out of your diet.
-If you are going to go dairy free, I suggest doing so under the guidance of a practitioner so you don't make yourself prone to any nutrient deficiencies.
+- Calcium is an important nutrient to consider when taking dairy out of your diet.
+If you are going to go dairy free, I suggest doing so under the guidance of a practitioner so you are not prone to any nutrient deficiencies

 Author